-With a primary goal of strengthening and diversifying the local economy while encouraging job growth, the Currituck County Economic Development Department deploys a multi-faceted approach to ensure success.
+Our primary goal is to strengthen and diversify the local economy while encouraging job growth.
+The Currituck County Economic Development Department deploys a multi-faceted approach to ensure success.
 From supporting the expansion of existing businesses to recruiting new industries, the Department's overall efforts bolster the County's business climate for all.
-Specifically, our primary objectives include:

-In addition to Economic Development marketing, promotion and retention activities, the department also oversees and manages Currituck County Regional Airport (KONX), a business and general aviaition airport serving the greater Outer Banks and Hampton Roads markets.
-Russ Haddad serves as the primary point of contact for
+In addition to Economic Development marketing, promotion and retention activities, the department also oversees and manages Currituck County Regional Airport (KONX), a business and general aviation airport serving the greater Outer Banks and Hampton Roads markets.

 A publicly-elected, 7-member Currituck County Board of Commissioners provides the overall legislative, budgetary and policy direction leadership for all county services including Economic Development functions.
 Currently, the seven-member Board is as follows: